raspbernetes/k8s-cluster-installation/infrastructure/gcp/README.md

-#
+# Terraform Guide: GCP

-## Initialize Terraform workspace and provision GKE Cluster
+## Initialize Terraform and provision GKE Cluster

-Replace `terraform.tfvars` values with your `project_id` and `region`.
+Replace `variables.tf` values with your `project_id` and `region`.
 Your `project_id` must match the project you've initialized gcloud with.
 To change your `gcloud` settings, run `gcloud init`.
-The region has been defaulted to `us-central1`;
-you can find a full list of gcloud regions [here](https://cloud.google.com/compute/docs/regions-zones).
+The region has been defaulted to `australia-southeast1`; you can find a full list of gcloud regions [here](https://cloud.google.com/compute/docs/regions-zones).

-After you've done this, initalize your Terraform workspace, which will download the provider and initialize it with the values provided in the `terraform.tfvars` file.
+After you've done this, initalize your Terraform workspace, which will download the provider and initialize it with the values provided in the `variables.tf` file.

 ```bash
 $ terraform init